-Wingstop's menu offers nearly a dozen flavor variations of fried chicken wings including original hot buffalo-style, garlic parmesan, and mango habanero, but it’s the lemon pepper wings that get the most raves.
-And even though they’re referred to as “dry rub” wings on the menu, the secret to a perfect hack of the chain’s lemon pepper wings is in the buttery baste that goes on first.
+The Wingstop menu offers nearly a dozen flavor variations of fried chicken wings, including original hot buffalo-style, Parmesan-garlic, and mango habanero, but it’s the lemon pepper wings that get the most raves.
+And even though they’re referred to as “dry rub” wings on the menu, the secret to a perfect Wingstop lemon pepper wings copycat recipe is in the wet baste that goes on first.

-The lemon pepper won’t stick to the wings without first making them wet, and that’s where the sauce, or baste, comes in.
-The baste is easy to make by clarifying butter and combining it with oil (to prevent the butter from solidifying), then adding lemon pepper and salt.
+The lemon pepper won’t stick to the wings without making them wet, and that’s where the sauce, or baste, comes in.
+The baste is easy to make by clarifying butter and combining it with oil to prevent the butter from solidifying, then adding lemon pepper and salt.

-I obtained a sample of the lemon pepper that Wingstop uses and took a few stabs at cloning the blend from scratch.
-Ultimately, I decided the task was a waste of time and unnecessary when pre-blended lemon pepper is so easy to find.
-I compared Wingstop’s lemon pepper with the blends from two of the most popular brands, McCormick and Lawry’s—each one slightly different than what Wingstop uses.
-McCormick’s is lemonier than Wingstop’s blend, and Lawry’s version is chunkier and less lemony, but either blend is still close enough to deliver a satisfying clone.
+I obtained a sample of Wingstop’s lemon pepper seasoning and took a few stabs at cloning the blend from scratch, but ultimately decided the task was a time-waster when pre-blended lemon pepper is so easy to find.
+I compared Wingstop’s lemon pepper with the blends from McCormick and Lawry’s—each is slightly different than what Wingstop uses.
+McCormick’s is lemonier than Wingstop’s blend, and Lawry’s version is chunkier and less lemony, but either blend is close enough to deliver a satisfying clone.

-After the wings are fried, baste them with the sauce below, and sprinkle them with your favorite lemon pepper.
-Now you've just whipped up wings like a Wingstop pro.
+After the wings are fried, baste them with the sauce below and sprinkle them with your favorite lemon pepper.
+Now you've made homemade Wingstop's Lemon Pepper Wings like a pro.

 Find my copycat recipes for Wingstop's original and Parmesan-garlic wings here.